<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-5XLQ2NM" height="0" width="0" style="display:none;visibility:hidden">

 AvantSpeakPharma Innovation

 If only we could extend the reach of today’s oncology treatments to help more patients.
-That’s been an ongoing wish among oncologists.
-If ASCO 2024 is any indication, that time is fast arriving—as many presenters shared findings on how current therapies and technologies are expanding to new disease states.
+That’s been an ongoing wish among oncologists, and that time is fast approaching.
 It’s part of a growing trend within oncology to repurpose and extend the use of existing therapies into new or different therapeutic areas, which can optimize drug utility and patient outcomes.

 1. Taking CDK4/6 and PI3K Inhibitors to the Next Frontier of Targeted Therapy